home | what's new | other sitescontact | about

 weaponizing ‘the fever’

-A long time ago, my dear and good Uncle Joe told me a story of something that happened during his time in the Korean War.
+Many years ago, my dear Uncle Joe told me a story of something that happened during his time in the Korean War.

 The enemy devised a new torture method to induce captured GIs to publicly “confess” that America was to blame for the war.